 Chiropractic Care and Breech Deliveries

-A specific chiropractic analysis and adjustment was developed by Larry Webster, D.C., the Founder of the International Chiropractic Pediatric Association, or ICPA.
+A specific chiropractic analysis and adjustment were developed by Larry Webster, D.C., the Founder of the International Chiropractic Pediatric Association, or ICPA.

-This analysis and adjustment helps to establish balance of a pregnant woman’s pelvis and reduces the unnecessary stress on her supporting ligaments and uterus.
+This analysis and adjustment help to establish the balance of a pregnant woman’s pelvis and reduces the unnecessary stress on her supporting ligaments and uterus.

 This balances state has been proven to allow for optimal positioning of the fetus.
 This technique is referred to as the Webster Technique.